SheaParrott/one-list/README.md

  <strong>Summary</strong><br/>
-In this assignment we were instructed to fork and clone this assignment that goes through Javascript iteration.
-I found this to be a good practice to sharpen my skills and expand my knowledge.
+In this assignment we were instructed to create a list management app called onelist using an API.
+The requirements of this app are needing to have a input field to add to the list, a option to cross off completed tasks, and an option to delete items from the list.
+All options mentioned are done by different events and API calls.

 <strong>Things learned</strong><br/>
 expanded and reinforced my knowledge into HTML, CSS, Javascript, and REACT<br/>